mozilla/github-org-scripts/README.md

 [pass]: https://www.passwordstore.org/

 ## Jupyter Notebooks
+### Docker Images

+The Jupyter Notebooks currently still require python2.
+The recommended way to deal with this is by using docker.
+Given the complexities of setting up Jupyter to run in docker, a helper utility is use: `repo2docker`.
+The make targets assume that is installed.
+Use `pipx install jupyter-repo2docker` to install.

+The Makefile contains targets for building and running the docker images.
+Invoke `make` without arguments to see those targets

 ### User Search.ipynb
 Given a set of possible GitHub logins, determine if they might have any permissions in various organizations.
 Links are provided for hits, so easy to